joost-morsink/FF-admin-module/doc/arch/events.md

 #### Conversion day Invest

-This event represents the investment of (newly added) donations into the investment fund.
+This event represents the investment of an amount of cash into the actual investment fund.

 | Field                 | Type                | Description                                               | Value       |
 | --------------------- | ------------------- | --------------------------------------------------------- | ----------- |